 Simple English definitions for legal terms

-Read a random definition: indispensable party
+Read a random definition: suzerain

 A jail is a place where people who have been accused of a crime or convicted of a minor crime are kept.
 It is different from a prison, which is where people who have been convicted of serious crimes are sent for a longer period of time.
 Jails can be found at the federal, state, and local levels and are used to hold people until their trial or for short sentences.